-UEFI (EFI) or Unified Extensible Firmware Interface is an updated version of BIOS.
-These days, all the famous PC brands are designed with UEFI/EFI instead of BIOS.
+UEFI (EFI) or Unified Extensible Firmware Interface, is an updated version of BIOS.
+Nowadays, all the famous PC brands are designed with UEFI/EFI instead of BIOS.

-But, once UEFI gets damaged or corrupted then it affects the bootloader and makes them broken.
-Because of the corrupted UEFI or broken bootloader Windows system gets unable to reboot normally.
+But, once UEFI gets damaged or corrupted, then it affects the bootloader and makes them break.
+Because of the corrupted UEFI or broken bootloader, the Windows system cannot reboot normally.

 If you are also experiencing the UEFI bootable issue or failed to boot your Windows 10 computer, then don’t worry as you are not the only one.
-There are a number of Windows 10 users who are going through the same issue.
+There are several Windows 10 users who are going through the same issue.

-Thankfully, there are some solutions that will help you to fix these UEFI boot issues on your computer.
-If you are one of these users, then this article is for you.
+Thankfully, some solutions will help you fix these UEFI boot issues on your computer.
+This article is for you if you are one of these users.

-In this article you will be provided with the fixes that will help you to fix UEFI boot in Windows 10 computer with ease.
-So, go through the fixes one by one to get rid of this issue.
+In this article, you will be provided with the fixes that will help you fix UEFI boot in Windows 10 computers easily.
+So, go through the fixes to get rid of this issue.

-How Can You Fix UEFI Boot Errors in Windows 10?
+How to Fix UEFI Boot Errors in Windows 10?

 Fix 1: Use Diskpart to Fix Windows 10 UEFI Boot Error

-The most common solution which you should try to fix UEFI Boot in Windows 10 is using diskpart.
+The most common solution you should try to fix UEFI Boot in Windows 10 is diskpart.
 Diskpart is a command-line disk partitioning utility.

 Therefore, if you are having UEFI boot issues on Windows 10, then you can take advantage of DiskPart utility.
 If you don’t know how to use diskpart, then follow the quick guide given below:

 - Firstly, insert the Windows 10 installation disk or installation USB into your PC /Laptop and boot from the disk or USB.